Policy

 2. Assist others in need during evacuations without placing themselves in danger;

-3. Evacuate the building in an orderly manner whenever the fire alarm system is activated and evacuation is ordered by an appropriate campus authority, or during planned evacuation drills and exercises, whether announced or not;
+3. Evacuate the building in an orderly manner whenever the fire alarm system is activated and/or an evacuation is ordered by an appropriate campus authority, or during planned evacuation drills, whether announced or not;

 4. Adhere to all campus health, safety, and security policies;

-5. Follow evacuation and safety plans in the event of an emergency situation, drill, or exercise; and,
+5. Follow evacuation and emergency action plans in the event of an emergency situation, or drill; and,

 6. Comply with the directions of identified University officials and uniformed emergency response personnel.